-This week sees the continuation of a strong run of tournaments on the European Tour with the Porsche European Open.
 This tournament has had an up and down history having been held in multiple different countries and even falling off the schedule for a while.
-The European Open has found a long term host country in Germany with the Green Eagle Golf Courses playing host for the third year in a row.
+The European Open has found a long term host country in Germany with the Green Eagle Golf Courses playing host since 2017.

 |Year||Winner||Course||To Par||Winning Margin|